chembl/FPSim2/docs/user_guide/sql_backend.md

 ## Incremental load

-You can append molecules to an existing table using the same `create_db_table` function.
+You can append molecules to an existing table using the `create_db_table` function.
 For databases where structures are stored in the same SQL instance, you can populate the table using a SQLAlchemy CursorResult:

 ```python
 from sqlalchemy import create_engine, text